Azure/azure-quickstart-templates/301-sonarqube-azuresql/README.md

 * * *

 ####Note:
-This Beta release **does not deploy a secured SonarQube installation**.
+This Beta release deploys a SonarQube installation that **is not secured**.
 To secure the installation we need to implement an IIS Reverse Proxy on the SonarQube VM.
 This is planned for a future release, hopefully in the full v1.0 version.
-This means that your interaction with this SonarQube installation will happen in the clear over HTTP.
-Be warned that data sent can be intercepted and viewed.
+This means that your interaction with this SonarQube installation will happen in the clear over HTTP.  **_Be warned that data sent can be intercepted and viewed_**.

 If you wish to manually configure IIS on your deployed SonarQube installation, please see [Running SonarQube behind a reversed proxy](https://blogs.msdn.microsoft.com/visualstudioalmrangers/2016/06/04/running-sonarqube-behind-an-iis-reversed-proxy/).